 PA, Pittsburgh

 We welcome you to the webpage of the Visitation Chapter of Magnificat in Pittsburgh, Pennsylvania.
-These are exciting times that we live in, and Magnificat was begun in 1981 for such as time as this.
+These are exciting times that we live in, and Magnificat was begun in 1981 for such a time as this.
 There are now over 100 chapters throughout the United States and its territories and in many foreign countries.
 Our Chapter also has a website at www.magnificatpittsburgh.org.

 Magnificat Meal